Santoi/quantum-chess/extlib/googletest/docs/advanced.md

 When a test assertion such as `EXPECT_EQ` fails, googletest prints the argument values to help you debug.
 It does this using a user-extensible value printer.

-This printer knows how to charId built-in C++ types, native arrays, STL containers, and any type that supports the `<<` operator.
+This printer knows how to print built-in C++ types, native arrays, STL containers, and any type that supports the `<<` operator.
 For other types, it prints the raw bytes in the value and hopes that you the user can figure it out.